pilafnoodle/plockRL/README.md

 The previously trained model would be used to jumpstart the TD3 actor in the next training with a different reward function so it could learn quicker.

 We also used a heuristic-based post-processing step.
 To speed up the car and encourage turning, we added a interpolated multiplier based on the average forward distance.

-` `
-However we had trouble tuning the rewards so that the heuristic would be baked into the model
+However, we had trouble tuning the rewards so that the heuristic would be baked into the model

 Every reward function is listed in recompute_rewards.py as well as more details in notes.txt